Best Beats headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Beats headphones you can buy in 2021.

 The overall performance just isn’t as explicit or engaging as we’d like – it needs to be tighter and more insightful to keep us entertained over longer listens.

 Read the full Beats Solo 3 Wireless review

 They're a slightly tight fit and they can be bettered for timing, but their overall balance is nicely balanced and bass isn't overpowering, which makes for an enjoyable listen.
 If you want to get involved with the Beats brand, these headphones are a good place to start.

 Read the full Beats Solo Pro review

-The Beats Powerbeats Pros true wireless buds have all the ingredients of a good pair of sports headphones.
-Entirely wireless, their build, their fit and their features are nothing short of superb.
+The Beats Powerbeats Pro true wireless buds have all the ingredients of a good pair of sports headphones.
+Entirely wireless, their build, fit and features are nothing short of superb.
 Plus, thanks to Apple’s upgraded H1 Bluetooth chip technology, they’re easy to use and virtually glitch-free in their delivery of wireless audio.
 Consider them an Apple AirPods alternative.

 With nine hours of battery life, there is more than enough power here to see you through a marathon, and with a further two charges in the included case, you could even take on an Iron Man with these by your side.

 Unfortunately, their musical performance does let them down.
 While not chronically bassy and replete with detail, they lack some liveliness, which is particularly important in helping you power through a tough point in exercise.

-Not our top pick for that reason, but a comfortable fit, strong wireless performance and excellent battery life could still make them one to consider.
+Not our top pick for that reason, but a comfortable fit, strong wireless performance and excellent battery life still make them one to consider.